-- 2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+Original and/or subsequent record used to evaluate the corner position.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-- Solution of monument and accessories set to perpetuate the corner position.
+3. Description of monument and accessories set to perpetuate the corner position.

 4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.